Home Office

 Why I Love It:

-• Electrostatic capacitive switches with that legendary "thock" sound
+• Electrostatic capacitive switches with that famous "thock" sound

 • Optimized 60% layout designed specifically for Unix/programming